orman112/blog/content/blog-markdown/DRAFT_swift-reference-guide/index.md

 ## Closures

-Closures in swift are blocks of code that you intend to pass to a function or method.
+Closures in Swift are blocks of code that you intend to pass to a function or method.
 You can think of this as an anonymous function you might pass to another function in JavaScript.
 There are a few ways to write and pass closures and the following three ways are all valid syntax for declaring closures:

 ```
 struct Product {